Minfante377/mongo_app/README.md

 ### Manual testing

-In order to test both endpoints you can use a third party app like postman or a terminal application like curl.
+In order to test both endpoints you can use a third party app like Postman or a terminal application like curl.
 In order to create a new entry on the database, the following command can be
 used:

 > curl -X POST -H "Content-Type:application/json" -d '{"cmd": "ls"}' http://0.0.0.0:11000/new_task

-The output should be like the following:
+The output should look like the following:

-> {"id": <entry_id>}
+> {"id": entry_id}

 In order to see the output results from the task the following command can be
 executed:

 > curl -X GET http://0.0.0.0:11000/get_output/<entry_id>

-The output should be like the following:
+The output should look like the following:

-> {"output": <output>}
+> {"output": output}

 ### Automated testing